garrett361/transformers_notes/main.typ

 @rafailov2024directpreferenceoptimizationlanguage, the DPO symmetry
-$r (x \, y) arrow.r r (x \, y) + f (x)$, for arbitrary $f (x)$, is said to induce an equivalence class relation between different reward functions.];, these factors cancel out.
+$r (x \, y) arrow.r r (x \, y) + f (x)$, for arbitrary $f (x)$, is said to induce an equivalence class relation between different reward functions.], these factors cancel out.
 Letting
 $p (y_w succ y_l \| x) = sigma (r (x \, y_w) - r (x \, y_l))$, for
 some#footnote[In the specific case where $sigma$ is the sigmoid function, this is known as the Bradley-Terry model.] $sigma$, and